by stippi

 cargo build --release

-The executable will be located at target/release/code-assistant
+The executable is placed at target/release/code-assistant

 .~/.config/code-assistant/projects.json